10 Best Acoustic Guitars for Beginners Under $200

 Applause by Ovation Balladeer

 Here's a guitar that will take you a bit off the beaten path.
 Having trouble choosing between acoustic and electric for your first guitar?
 Ovation might be the brand for you.
 These are super-innovative guitars with thin necks and comfortable, shallow bodies.
-While the top is made of wood like a normal acoustic guitar, the back and sides are replaced with a synthetic bowl.
+While the top is made of wood like a normal acoustic guitar, the back and sides are replaced with a bowl design.